Albania–Palestine relations: History

 The People's Socialist Republic of Albania saw parallels between the situation in Palestine and its own circumstances.
 Both were small entities facing threats from hostile powers and surrounded by unfriendly neighbors.
 The attainment of independence for both Albania and Palestine, in the eyes of Albania, depended on a strategy of complete mobilization and a commitment to popular war.

 In July 1970, Tirana received a Fatah delegation headed by Khalil Ibrahim al-Wazir, known as Abu Jihad after which Tirana agreed to the opening of a PLO representative office in Albania.
-Al-Wazir was welcomed by the Minister of Defense Beqir Balluku, Prime Minister Mehmet Shehu, and First Secretary of the PLA Hoxha.
+Al-Wazir was welcomed by the Minister of Defense Beqir Balluku, Prime Minister Mehmet Shehu, and First Secretary of the PLA Enver Hoxha.

 After it emerged that the September 1972 attack at the Munich Olympics was enacted by Black September, a group close to Fatah, Albania suspended ongoing military training of Palestinian fighters; thirty of whom had undergone a six-month training period in Albania in 1971.
 Albania aimed to avoid any association with or accusations of being a Communist country that endorsed terrorism.
 The PLO-Albania relationship faced additional strain due to the expulsion of Palestinian students studying in Tirana.
 In 1971, eleven Palestinians were admitted to the University of Tirana to strengthen bilateral ties.
 Despite the intention for them to study and learn from Albania's socialist model, the Palestinian students struggled to adapt to the socialist lifestyle.
 State security agency Sigurimi reported their dissatisfaction with the country, praising the Soviet Union, highlighting a discord between PLO and Albania positions.
 Some engaged in illegal activities such smuggling of goods, leading to arrests on charges of conspiracy, espionage, and "terrorist attitudes," ultimately resulting in their expulsion.